Lilian0296/SARS-CoV-2-RBD-web-application/README.md

 1. Upload single or multiple fasta files of SARS-Cov-2 strains
 2. Press the button of "show results"

-*The web will automatically calculate the sum of RBD score and output the summary table and plot in a html format for each fasta file in the ouptput folder.*
+*The web will automatically calculate the sum of RBD score and output the summary table and plot in a html format for each fasta file in the output folder.*

 ### Installation
 #### Clone source code